Aristocracy: Differentiation

-Aristocracy's corrupt counterpart is oligarchy.
+The corrupt form of an aristocracy is sometimes termed an "oligarchy".
 Socrates describes oligarchy as a system rife with corruption and instability.
 As the ruling elite prioritize their own wealth, they enact laws that further concentrate power and resources in their hands.
 This deepens economic divisions between the rich and the poor, leading to class conflict and internal strife.
-According to Tomás Fernández de Medrano in his 1602 República Mista, oligarchy occurs when a small group of noble or wealthy individuals control public administration but neglect the needs of the poor, prioritizing personal gain over the common good.
-Such governance inevitably turns into tyranny, as historically seen in Sicily and other ancient oligarchies.

-Medrano also warns against the dangers of aristocratic rule when consumed by internal strife, stating that when the Optimates (the aristocracy) become driven by anger, hatred, envy, and rivalry, they inevitably destroy themselves and bring ruin to the republic through factionalism and division.
-Medrano illustrates the dangers of internal discord through historical examples, citing Babylon’s fall to Cyrus, Carthage’s destruction, and Greek disunity under Alexander the Great.
-He notes that Rome’s decline, from Jugurtha’s downfall to later internal strife, mirrors the fate of Sparta, the Numidians, and other divided civilizations—including Rome itself, as Cato had foreseen.

 History

 Aristocracies dominated political and economic power for most of the medieval and modern periods almost everywhere in Europe, using their wealth and land ownership to form a powerful political force.
 The English Civil War involved the first sustained organised effort to reduce aristocratic power in Europe.

 18th and 19th centuries

 In the 18th century, the rising merchant class attempted to use money to buy into the aristocracy, with some success.
 However, the French Revolution in the 1790s forced many French aristocrats into exile and caused consternation and shock in the aristocratic families of neighbouring countries.
 After the defeat of Napoleon in 1814, some of the surviving exiles returned, but their position within French society was not recovered.

 The planter class, owners of large-scale plantations where enslaved Africans produced crops to create wealth for a white elite, dominated political and economic affairs in America for over a century.
 The London School of Economics: "The dominant elite in the South before the Civil War were the wealthy landowners who held people in slavery, the so-called "planter class".
 Their influence in politics before the war can best be illustrated by highlighting that of the 15 presidents before Abraham Lincoln, eight held people as slaves while in office."
 While many former slaveowners kept control of their land and remained politically influential, according to C. Vann Woodward, the Civil War weakened and in some cases destroyed the planter aristocracy.

 Beginning in Britain, industrialization in the 19th century brought urbanization, with wealth increasingly concentrated in the cities, which absorbed political power.
-However, as late as 1900, aristocrats maintained political dominance in Britain, Germany, Denmark, Sweden, Austria and Russia, but it was an increasingly-precarious dominion.
+However, as late as 1900, aristocrats maintained political dominance in Britain, Germany, Denmark, Sweden, Austria and Russia.